-Individual Gel Preparation:
+Individual Gel Preparation

 Each student group can be responsible for casting their own individual gel prior to conducting the experiment.
-See Module I in the Student's Experimental Procedure.
-Students will need 50x concentrated buffer, distilled water and agarose powder.
+See Part 1 in the Student's Experimental Procedure.
+Students will need 50x concentrated buffer, distilled water, agarose powder, and diluted SYBR® Safe Stain.

-Batch Gel Preparation:
+Batch Gel Preparation

 To save time, a larger quantity of agarose solution can be prepared for sharing by the class.
-See Appendix B.
+See Appendix C.